act-rules/act-rules.github.io/_rules/html-page-lang-matches-default-ucwvc8.md

 #### Passed Example 2

-This page has `lang` attribute value of `en` (English), which matches the [default language of the page][default page language].
+This page has a `lang` attribute value of `en` (English), which matches the [default language of the page][default page language].
 The default language is English because all but a few words are English.

 ```html
 <html lang="en">